Aislinn Frazer of Friends Academy at the 2023 Nassau cross...

 Jenna Biondo believed she could make history within the North Babylon girls soccer program, but she knew she wouldn’t be able to accomplish it alone.

-Biondo set the North Babylon girls soccer all-time goal-scoring record this season after notching her 51st varsity goal in a game against Bay Shore on Sept.
+Biondo set the North Babylon girls soccer all-time goal-scoring record after notching her 51st varsity goal in a game against Bay Shore on Sept.
 24, according to coach Steve Corrado.
 Biondo has 55 goals through Wednesday and surpassed Marissa Caroleo’s record of 50 goals, Corrado said.

 “It’s very special to me and I definitely couldn’t have done it without all my teammates and my family support,” Biondo said.
 “I knew it was going to be tough, but I’m proud I was able to do it.”